'Systemic racism' a lazy claim, police union says

 The Waiariki MP said 55 per cent of the male prison population was Māori, as were 64 per cent of female inmates.

-The Department of Correction's latest prison facts and statistics report, from March this year, said 53.4 per cent of all inmates were Māori.
+The Department of Corrections' latest prison facts and statistics report, from March this year, said 53.4 per cent of all inmates were Māori.

 Waititi said youth justice programmes were also predominantly Māori, and systemic racism was "embedded" in police.